doubleedesign/simple-document-portal/tests/README.md

 ## Running the tests

-PhpStorm Run configurations are included for convenience, including a Pest template that tells it to:
-- find environment variables in `./tests/env.dusk.local` and `/.env`
-- run `StartTest.php` first when running all integration or E2E tests.

-Alternatively, you can run tests from the command line directly - you will just need to specify the environment variables another way.
+As mentioned above, there are PhpStorm Run configurations included for convenience, but you can also run them from the command line directly.
+Ensure for E2E tests you are using the `./tests/E2E/phpunit.xml` config file and the custom Pest runner file `.tests/pestrunner` (instead of `./vendor/bin/pest`).

 Before running the E2E tests, start ChromeDriver in a separate terminal window: